maxdan94/destruct/README.md

 # destruct
 C code to break the structure of a real-world graph

-# destruct
-C code to break the structure of a real-world graph

 ## Info:
 move.c: This program shuffles the edges of a graph by iteratively removing a randomly chosen edge and putting it back between two randomly chosen nonadjacent nodes.
 The input graph should not contain any self-loop or double-edge and the resulting graphs will not contain any self-loop or double-edge.